Sloths With Latitude

 Suggesed Sloth Itinerary - Day 3: Hike La Morne & Beach

 To get there, head to the official Le Morne trailhead, found here, which is just past the Le Morne Brabant Public Beach.
 There’s a small parking area at the base of the mountain.
 The trail is managed by the Le Morne Heritage Trust Fund, and as of now, access is free, but you’ll need to sign in at the gate.
+The trail is about 3 to 4 hours round-trip, depending on your pace.

-Le Morne Public Beach – calm, shallow water and kite surfers galore.
+• Le Morne Public Beach – calm, shallow water and kite surfers galore.

-Tamarin Beach – quieter, nice for a stroll.
+• Tamarin Beach – quieter, nice for a stroll.

-La Preneuse – soft sand and great for a picnic.
+• La Preneuse – soft sand and great for a picnic.

-Suggested Sloth Itinerary -Day 4: Head North
+Suggested Sloth Itinerary -Days 4: Moving North

 Today is more chill… its time to swap coastlines, as today you are leaving your accom and heading north…